-Naturally, we are focused principally on the land application components of the regulatory framework because, as discussed previously, land application is the overwhelming source of dairy waste discharges to groundwater in the Central Valley.
-The CVDRMP’s SRMR supports the conclusion that dairies have been significantly over-applying manure-nitrogen to crop fields.
-Results of recent monitoring of dairies in the Central Valley indicate that the average concentration of nitrate in shallow groundwater beneath dairy operations was 48 mg/L, with a median of 35 mg/L. Most monitoring well sampling results in the vicinity of dairies show nitrate in excess of the drinking water limit of 10 mg/L. Given that the natural background concentration of nitrate is in the range of 1 to 2 mg/L, the frequent elevated concentration of nitrate shows that historic and current dairy waste management practices have or are contributing to elevated nitrate in underlying groundwater.
+Naturally, we are focused principally on the land application components of the regulatory framework because, as discussed previously, land application of manure to dairy cropland is the overwhelming source of dairy manure discharges to groundwater in the Central Valley.
+The CVDRMP’s SRMR supports the conclusion that many dairies have been significantly over-applying manure-nitrogen to crop fields.
+Results of recent monitoring of dairies in the Central Valley indicate that the average concentration of nitrate in shallow groundwater beneath dairy operations was 48 mg/L, with a median concentration of 35 mg/L. Most monitoring well sampling results in the vicinity of dairies show nitrate in excess of the nitrate water quality objective of 10 mg/L. Given that the natural background concentration of nitrate is in the range of 1 to 2 mg/L, the frequently elevated concentrations of nitrate in the immediate vicinity of dairies is a very strong indicator that historic and current dairy manure management practices have been and are continuing to be a major contributor to substantially elevated nitrate concentrations in underlying groundwater.